 All of your ingredients should be prepped and ready to go before you start cooking.
 I had my bacon cooking in the oven while prepping the rest of the ingredients.
-Have your cheese shredded or sliced, avocado sliced and when the bacon is cooked break or cut it into smaller pieces.
-If you are adding tomatoes, olives, onions, jalapenos or any other optional ingredients you will want them to be prepared as well.
-For a breakfast quesadilla have your eggs precooked and ready to go.
+Have your cheese shredded or sliced, your avocado sliced, and when the bacon is cooked break or cut it into smaller pieces.
+If you are adding tomatoes, olives, onions, jalapenos, or any other optional ingredients you will want them to be prepared as well.
+For a breakfast, quesadilla have your eggs precooked and ready to go.

 You can use sliced or shredded cheese in quesadillas.
 I used a mixture of sharp white cheddar and mild orange cheddar.
 Monterey, Colby or Pepper Jack are also good choices for quesadillas.